 Building Wealth and Health Network

-The Building Wealth and Health Network is a trauma-informed, healing-centered financial literacy program, that combines emotional and peer support to promote self-efficacy and resilience in traditionally under-resourced communities.
+The Building Wealth and Health Network (Network) is a trauma-informed, healing-centered financial empowerment program, that combines emotional and peer support to promote self-efficacy and resilience.

-Human services, especially TANF, have lost sight of human potential and instead put heavy emphasis on work participation rates and compliance.
+Human services, especially SNAP and TANF, have lost sight of human potential and instead put heavy emphasis on work participation rates and compliance.
 These services are often counterproductive because they spend extensive time making sure participants are compliant with forms and protocol instead of focusing their resources on directly addressing what participants need most: healing, support, solidarity, and financial empowerment.
-The Network brings the focus back to the individual and collective healing power within the trauma-informed peer support.
+The Network brings the focus back to the power of individual and collective healing with its emphasis on peer support.

 What We Do